 Head of household

-ZenLedger helps you capture these gains and losses, both short and long term, and report them accurately on the 8949 and Schedule D forms.
+ZenLedger helps you capture these gains and losses, both short and long term, and report them accurately on the IRS Form 8949 and IRS Form Schedule D.

 Here are the most common examples of what is considered crypto income:

-ZenLedger will capture cryptocurrency transactions that are taxed as income and report them on IRS Schedule 1
+ZenLedger will capture cryptocurrency transactions that are taxed as income and report them on IRS Form Schedule 1.

 This information is for informational purposes only and not for the purpose of providing financial, legal, investment, accounting, or tax advice.
 You should contact your CPA or other qualified tax professional to obtain advice regarding your particular issue or problem.